 Cargill has implemented a legal mechanism known as ‘Binding Corporate Rules’ to provide appropriate safeguards to protect Recruitment Information from the EEA and the UK when it is transferred to another Cargill company.

-Cargill shares Recruitment Information with authorised Third Party Service Providers to conduct and manage the recruitment process.
+Cargill shares Recruitment Information with authorized Third Party Service Providers to conduct and manage the recruitment process.
 For example, Cargill may share your Recruitment Information with such service providers in order to conduct screening and verification of your application and the information you have provided to us.
 This includes verifying academic and professional qualifications.

 Please note that some of our Third Party Service Providers may be members of the EU-US Privacy Shield (see https://www.privacyshield.gov/list).
 It is also Cargill’s practice to require Third Party Service Providers to implement other means of providing appropriate safeguards for Personal Information transferred from the EEA where appropriate.

 - when required to do so by law;